-(PART 2: Part 2 will be interviews with veterans of the FARC-EP who are signatories to the 2016 peace accord)
+(This is Part 1.
+Part 2 will be interviews with veterans of the FARC-EP who are signatories to the 2016 peace accord)

 By James Patrick Jordan